Fairfax County surrounds the cities of Arlington and Alexandria in the Commonwealth of Virginia, and sits just outside Washington D.C.

 About Fairfax County Public Property Records

-For instance, assessed information and individual property card data are relatively easy to find (assuming you know the address or map location.)
+For instance, assessed information and individual property card data are relatively easy to find, assuming you know the address or map location of the property.

-Deeds, mortgages, and liens can be much more indicative of an owner’s intentions towards their property, are filed with the Circuit Court, and can be more difficult to locate.
+Deeds, mortgages, and liens, which can be much more indicative of an owner’s intentions towards their property, are filed with the Circuit Court, and can be more difficult to locate.

 Fairfax County Department of Tax Administration

-The Fairfax County Department of Tax Administration (DTA) is often the first place commercial real estate professionals will begin their search when looking for property owner information.
+The Fairfax County Department of Tax Administration (DTA) is often the first resource commercial real estate professionals turn to when looking for property owner information.

 The DTA has a specific Real Estate Division that is responsible for the accurate valuation of commercial and residential properties and tax assessment throughout the county.

-The Fairfax County DTA’s Real Estate Division provides several online services, including the ability to pay taxes and change your mailing address.
+The DTA’s online portal provides several services, including the ability to pay taxes and change your mailing address.

-However, the most beneficial tool for CRE professionals interested in conducting a Fairfax County property owner search is the “Lookup Assessments” function on the DTA’s online portal.
+The most beneficial tool for CRE professionals searching for Fairfax County property owner data however is the “Lookup Assessments” function.

-The Fairfax County’s Real Estate Assessment Site provides assessed values and physical characteristics for all residential and commercial properties.
+The Real Estate Assessment site provides appraised values and physical characteristics for all residential and commercial properties in the county.

 Users can search the database by address, tax map reference number, or by using the map to locate the property of their interest.

-Each property card contains valuable information, such as the property owner’s name, mailing address, the property location, land use code, acreage and zoning description.
+Each property card contains valuable information, including the owner’s name, mailing address, the property location, land use code, acreage, and zoning description.

-The portal also allows users to view residential sales within a property’s assessment neighborhood, which provides valuable comp information for investors looking to buy commercial real estate for sale in Fairfax County.
+The portal also allows users to view residential sales within a property’s assessment neighborhood, which are vital comp data for investors looking to buy real estate in Fairfax County.

 Fairfax County provides certain exemptions to seniors, people with disabilities, disabled veterans, and other qualified individuals.
-It also provides an exemption for those investing in certain solar energy equipment.
+It also provides an exemption for certain solar energy equipment.

-These exemptions are often of interest to commercial real estate investors as they develop their pro formas when investigating various deal opportunities.
+These exemptions are often of interest to real estate investors who develop their pro formas while investigating potential opportunities.

 Fairfax County Circuit Court

-(For those interested in obtaining original, historic deed books from 1742 through 1942 or Fairfax County real estate tax books from 1951 through 1980 will have to visit the Circuit Court’s Historic Records Center.)
+Individuals interested in obtaining original, historic deed books from 1742 through 1942 or Fairfax County real estate tax books from 1951 through 1980, will have to visit the Circuit Court’s Historic Records Center.

 Fairfax County Property Search by Owner

-Despite the valuable information provided by the Fairfax County DTA’s Real Estate Division, this information is only searchable by property address, tax ID number, or map area.
+Despite the depth of the information available through the DTA’s Real Estate Division, its database is only searchable by property address, tax ID number, or map area.

-This is in stark contrast to other counties, which often allow users to search deeds, property records, assessments and more by owner name.
+This is in stark contrast to other counties’ portals, which often allow users to search deeds, property records, assessments, and more by owner name.

 Fairfax County DTA’s Real Estate Division

-Most people will want to begin their search using the Fairfax County Real Estate Assessment website.
-As noted above, there are three ways to search: by address, map number, and by map search.
+One of the best places to begin your property search is the Fairfax County Real Estate Assessment website.
+As noted above, you can look up records in this database by address, map number, and by map search.

-The easiest way to search is by street address, assuming you have that on hand.
+The easiest way to search is obviously by street address, assuming you have this information on hand.

-Otherwise, the next easiest way to navigate these public records is by utilizing the map tool, which allows you to hone in on specific geographic areas, even if you are not sure of the exact property address.
+Another way to navigate the platform is by utilizing the map tool, which allows you to hone in on specific geographic areas, even if you are not sure of the exact property address.

 The name of the property owner is listed as 14000 Thunderbolt LLC.
-The record also lists a mailing address for the LLC, but more research is needed to identify the people who actual own and manage the LLC.
+The record also lists a mailing address for the LLC, but more research is needed to identify the actual individuals who own and manage the LLC.

-At first glance, this does not give us the property owner information we’d want to connect with an individual.
+At first glance, this search did not provide us with the property owner information we’d want in order to connect with an individual.

-However, the property card tells us other important information.
-We can see that it’s a commercial building, zoned industrial, and is referred to as the Dulles Business Park.
+The property card however features other important information.
+You can see that this is a commercial building, zoned industrial, and it is known as Dulles Business Park.

 The “Values” tab provides a history of the property’s assessed value.

-We can see that the value of the property owned by 14000 Thunderbolt LLC has fluctuated over time, and that the 2019 assessment is just over $6.6 million.
+You can see that the value of the property owned by 14000 Thunderbolt LLC has fluctuated over time, and that the 2019 assessment is just over $6.6 million.

-The “Tax Details” tab gives us a summary of the property taxes owed in the current year.
+The “Tax Details” tab features a summary of the property taxes owed for the current year.

 The Fairfax County assessor’s office uses a GIS system that allows users to zoom in and out to see where the property is in relation to others.

-While the Fairfax County DTA’s Real Estate Division is not particularly user friendly when conducting a property owner search by name, it does provide significant information to those able to search by property address.
+As you have seen, the Fairfax County DTA’s Real Estate Division web portal is not particularly useful if you would like to run a search by property owner name, however it can provide invaluable information to those able to search by property address.

-As you can see, sometimes the property card will provide information on an actual individual owner.
-Other times, as in our example, the property is held by an LLC and require commercial real estate professionals looking to connect with a true owner need to continue their due diligence through other mechanisms.
+Sometimes the property card will provide information on an actual individual owner.
+Other times, as in our example, the property is held by an LLC and commercial real estate professionals looking to connect with a true owner need to continue their due diligence through other resources.

 Fairfax County Circuit Court

-In order to access Fairfax County Land Records’ documents online, users must subscribe to the Court’s Public Access Network (CPAN).
+In order to access the Fairfax County Land Records’ database online, users must subscribe to the Court’s Public Access Network (CPAN).

-For the average person looking to search for zoning and land development information, land record documents (deeds, etc.) and other publicly-recorded documents, the best approach is to visit the Circuit Court in person.
+The average person looking for zoning and land development information, land records (deeds, etc.) and other publicly-recorded documents, should visit the Circuit Court in person.

-It’s certainly not the most convenient system for those looking to conduct a Fairfax County property owner search, especially for those just perusing commercial real estate opportunities at a high level.
+It’s certainly not the most convenient system to conduct a property owner search, especially for those just perusing commercial real estate opportunities at a high level.

-However, those who are serious about finding specific Fairfax County property records may find the CPAN subscription worthwhile.
+However, if you are serious about locating specific Fairfax County property records, you may find the CPAN subscription worthwhile.

 Reonomy Off-Market Search and True Owner Discovery

-You can search all commercial assets in Fairfax County (or any other U.S. county, for that matter) off-market.
+You can search all commercial assets in Fairfax County (or any other U.S. county, for that matter) including off-market properties.

-On any individual asset, you can access building and lot, sales, debt, tax, business, tenant, and ownership details for any commercial property in the U.S.
+You can access building and lot, sales, debt, tax, business, tenant, and ownership details for any commercial property in the U.S.

-You can see who the true owners are on individual assets, including those hidden behind LLCs, and gain access to their phone number, email, and mailing addresses.
+You can see the true owners of any commercial asset, including those hidden behind LLCs, and gain access to their phone number, email, and mailing addresses.

-While public records are incredibly helpful, they can be difficult to track down and the information you can obtain from them often times has to be pieced together over time.
+While public records can be incredibly helpful, they are also difficult to track down and the information you can obtain from them often times has to be pieced together.

-Reonomy packages many data sources together, however, including county-level public records, and many additional layers of private data, and presents all that information in one place.
+In contrast, Reonomy packages many data sources together, including county-level public records and multiple layers of private data, and presents all that information in one place.

-With it, commercial real estate professionals of any kind can prospect for properties and owners, learn in-depth insights on those owners, then reach out directly—in just a few steps.
+With the power of Reonomy, commercial real estate professionals of any kind can scout for properties and owners, gather valuable insights, then reach out to prospects directly—in just a few quick and easy steps.